 For several years, Jean Newman lived and studied on the Isle of Grimsay, in the Outer Hebrides.
-In 2018 she graduated with a first class honours degree in Fine Art, which explored an ongoing interest in time and temporal continuity.
-Wishing to continue with this strand of thinking, Jean's subsequent work on a Masters by Research in Creative Practice provided the foundation for a thesis-based PhD, exploring the origins of visual creativity through ancient mark-making and the straight line.
-Translation of these marks, whether straight or curved, into rhythmic, repetitive grids and patterns infers time spent making, time passing and contemplation of the continuity between the ancient past and our uncertain present, echoing an ephemeral hold on this time and place.
+In 2018 she graduated with a first class honours degree in Fine Art, exploring an ongoing interest in time and temporal continuity.
+Wishing to continue with this strand of thinking, Jean subsequently worked on a Masters by Research in Creative Practice, and was awarded a place to study for a PhD, researching the origins of visual creativity through ancient mark-making, and in particular the straight line.

 Study:

-2021 - Current: PhD candidate, University of the Highlands and Islands
+2021 - PhD candidate, University of the Highlands and Islands

 2013 - 2018: BA Fine Art, Moray School of Art, University of the Highlands and Islands